forcePanda/Webhook2Flow-Framework/README.md

 ### Now let's try to understand the usage with the help of an example.

 Say, we have an external system called **ForcePanda**.
-ForcePanda is a blog to which allows admin users to setup webhooks and subscribe/listen to following events.
+ForcePanda is a blog to which allows admin users to setup webhooks, or in other words set up subscribers for specific webhooks events in the system.\
+Subscribers, are the systems, that will receive the information sent via the webhook event.

 - publish_post : When a new post is published.
 - comment_post : When a new comment is added.